seanturner/draft-turner-ccmib/draft-turner-ccmib.md

              this column can be up to 20 bytes long per Section '4.1.2.2.
 Serial Number' of RFC 5280.
-Other types of Key Material may have different serial number format as defined by the issuer (e.g. a Key Material ID)."
+Other types of Key Material may have different serial number format as defined by the issuer (e.g., a Key Material ID)."
         ::= { cAsymKeyEntry 3 }

     cAsymKeyIssuer  OBJECT-TYPE